 The truth is that what really scares people is not exactly age, but the fear that you are missing something.
 The fear that you’re not doing what you are supposed to be doing.
 This often results in self-hatred that can be simply summarized as the “I am just not good enough.” feeling.

-The fear of aging can also be considered as a positive phenomenon since it makes you question your choices and gives you the urge to live a better life.
-The fact that you’re older means that death is closer and sometimes that’s the best wake up call one can receive.
+The fear of aging can also be considered a positive phenomenon since it makes you question your choices and gives you an urge to live a better life.
+The fact that you’re older means that death is closer.
+There isn’t a better wake up call.

-People usually have a planned routine that they follow and what hurts is eliminated or modified.
-Weightlifting is a solo sport and there aren’t opponents trying to tackle you and get your barbell.
-The possibility of someone punching you in the balls while you’re deadlifting exists but is at least small.
+2.Lifting is encapsulated in a controlled environment.
+Weightlifting is a solo sport.
+There aren’t opponents trying to tackle you and get your barbell.
+The possibility of someone punching you in the balls while you’re deadlifting exists but is thankfully small.

 Are the older lifters using anabolic steroids?

-Yes, many are using steroids.
-Over the last decades the so-called Testosterone Replacement Therapy (TRT) has gained tremendous amount of popularity.
-Many of the crazy ripped granddaddies are juicing their brains out.
+Yes.
+Testosterone Replacement Therapy (TRT) is very popular.
+Many of the ripped granddaddies are juicing their brains out.

-With that being said we will never be perfect.
-We are sinners born as slaves to time and space which are the rulers of this world and no amount of weightlifting will ever turn this one around.
-It can, however, act as a mild anesthesia while we are still here, on Earth.
+Having said that, we will never be perfect.
+We are sinners born as slaves to time and space – the rulers of this world.
+No amount of weightlifting will ever turn this around.
+Lifting can, however, act as a mild anesthesia while we are still here, on Earth.